Delta-ML/delta/docs/installation/wheel_build.md

 ## Prepare

 Before build the wheel file, you need to install the `DELTA` before.
+Run the installation script for NLP version, with CPU or GPU.

 ```bash
 bash ./tools/install/install-delta.sh nlp gpu